pantelis/aiml-common/lectures/vae/_index.md

 Take for example a set of images that depict a pendulum excited by a force.
 We would like to generative the successive frames of the pendulum swinging behavior and we do so we are assisted by a set of latent variables $\mathbf z$ that represent the underlying laws of physics.
 Generative modeling is especially well suited for

 1. Testing out hypotheses about the underlying rules that generated the observed data.
 Such rules can also offer interpretable models.
-2. Ability to capture causal relationships, since the ability of a factor to generate data very close to the ones observed offers a strong indication of such relationship.
+2. Ability to capture causal relationships, since the ability of a factor to generate data very close to the ones observed, offers a strong indication of such relationship.
 3. Semi-supervised classification where the generated data are very close to already labeled data and therefore can improve classification model accuracy.

 One of the main methods of generative approximate inference is _variational inference_ and VAE is a modified instantiation of such inference and it involves: (a) deep latent variable models and (b) inference models both learned using stochastic gradient descent.
 Before we go deeper into what VAE is, its worth motivating the discussion as to why it came to be the solution to the generative problem we face.

-In probabilistic modeling we usually make use of latent variables $\mathbf z$, variables that are not observed but can be used to build suitable representational constraints in our models, and a set of parameters $\theta$ that parametrize the latent variable model $p(\mathbf x, \mathbf z | \mathbf \theta)$.
+In probabilistic modeling, we usually make use of latent variables $\mathbf z$, variables that are not observed but can be used to build suitable representational constraints in our models, and a set of parameters $\theta$ that parametrize the latent variable model $p(\mathbf x, \mathbf z | \mathbf \theta)$.
 Since,

 $$p(\mathbf x | \mathbf \theta) =  \sum_{\mathbf z} p(\mathbf x, \mathbf z | \mathbf \theta) $$

-to generate new data whose marginal is ideally identical to the true but unknown target distribution we need to be able to sample from $p(\mathbf x, \mathbf z | \mathbf \theta)$.
+to generate new data whose marginal is, ideally, identical to the true but unknown target distribution we need to be able to sample from $p(\mathbf x, \mathbf z | \mathbf \theta)$.

-The introduction of the latent variables can be represented as directed graph abd we have seen in the [probabilistic graphical models]({{<ref "../../pgm/pgm-intro">}}) introduction, the representation as directed graph allows the factorization of the joint distribution
+The introduction of the latent variables can be represented as directed graph and we have seen in the [probabilistic graphical models]({{<ref "../pgm/pgm-intro">}}) introduction, the representation as directed graph allows the factorization of the joint distribution

 $$p(\mathbf x_1, \mathbf x_2, \dots, \mathbf x_M | \mathbf \theta) = \prod_{j=1}^M p(\mathbf x_j | Pa(\mathbf x_j))$$